saperio/lightflow/README.md

 ```

 In the following example task gets a list of filenames, reads files in parallel and passes results into a list of strings.
-If you comment `count(data.length);` line all files will be read but only content of the first one will be passed to the next task.
+If you comment `count(data.length);` line, all files will be read but only content of the first one will be passed to the next step.
 ```js
 lightflow()
 .then(({ next, count, data }) => {